all Zweiradler Tours

 Quechua Zip-Off Pants MH550

-Very airy zip-off trousers with practical pockets; I intend to use them mainly off the bicycle.
+Very airy zip-off trousers with practical pockets; I use them mainly off the bicycle.

 309 g